bartificer/programming-by-stealth/docs/pbs56.md

 ## Playground

-Like last time I’ve created an HTML document with some pre-created elements and empty class attributes which you can use to play along with this instalment.
-This time the source is very long because it contains tabular data, so I’m not including the source below, but you’ll find it in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2018/06/pbs56.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs56.zip) as `pbs56a.html`, and in [this interactive Bootply playground](https://www.bootply.com/84ZKahLphH).
+Like last time, I’ve created an HTML document with some previously created elements and empty class attributes which you can use to play along with this instalment.
+This time the source is very long because it contains tabular data.
+So I’m not including the source below, but you’ll find it in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2018/06/pbs56.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs56.zip) as `pbs56a.html`, and in [this interactive Bootply playground](https://www.bootply.com/84ZKahLphH).

 ## Images & Figures

 For the most part, images in Bootstrap are styled in the same way as any other block-like element — you use the border utilities to control the border, the spacing utilities to control the margin, and the positioning utilities to float images left or right if so desired.

-For example, to add a rounded red border, float left, and add a margin to all sides but the left you could do something like:
+For example, to add a rounded red border, float left, and add a margin to all sides but the left, you could do something like:

 ```
 <img class="border border-danger rounded float-left m-3 ml-0" src="img.jpeg" alt="an image">